 Boating / Jetskis

-take advantage of boating opportunities on our lakes.
+take advantage of fantastic aquatic activities on our lakes.

 Long Lake regularly offers the Boater Safety Course in the early summer months.
 Please contact the Parks, Recreation and Tourism office at 624-3077 for information about registration and dates.